Intermodal Container Guide: Types, Uses, and Specifications

 How do I manage intermodal container costs and shipping?

-Intermodal transportation rates are generally negotiated on a per-move/ per project, on the spot or one-off, or pre-determined contracted rates.
+Intermodal transportation rates are generally negotiated on a per-move/ per project, on-the-spot one-off, or pre-determined contracted rates.
 Contact us for more information about intermodal pricing or to get a quote.

 If you’re looking to transport goods more efficiently and cost-effectively, intermodal shipping containers are a great solution.